 Marijuana as a medicine is in usage since ages owing to its benefits on our endocannabinoid system.
-Due to the restrictions levied on this green flower, only the black market customers could avail the benefits.
+Due to the restrictions levied on this green flower, only the black market customers could avail of the benefits.
 However, after the legalization of medical and recreational marijuana in an increasing number of U.S states including other countries, people are now witnessing growing practice for several treatments.

 States with legalized medical cannabis have witnessed a 24.8% lower annual opioid overdose mortality rate in comparison to others without such laws.
-This validation of medical marijuana is simultaneously seeing the replacement of prescriptions drugs for its ability to treat a wide range of illnesses.
+This validation of medical marijuana is simultaneously seeing the replacement of prescription drugs for its ability to treat a wide range of illnesses.

 How many and why let us understand it from the following:

 The age is so where millions of young adults are victims of depression.
 Studies have claimed that medical cannabis could substitute up to 12.7% of prescribed anti-depressant medicines.
 Prescribed ones usually come along with side effects like headache, anxiety, rashes, low blood sugar level, weight loss and so on.
 Cannabis works miraculously in improving mood disorders without leaving any form of side effects.
 Cannabis-containing high levels of beta-caryophyllene, which comprises of 12%-35% of cannabis sativa plant essential oil, can prove to boost brain receptors, treating depression.
 It has therapeutic benefits, helping activate CB2 receptors, without producing any psychoactive effect.
 This one is found in strains like OG Kush and Sour Diesel.
 Indica strain Death Star contains the highest level of B-caryophyllene.